Algebra with YASTN tensors#

 , or(1, 1)

 .
-Default is(0, 0)
+The default is(0, 0)

-, i.e. neither tensor is conjugated.
+, i.e., neither tensor is conjugated.

-- yastn.vdot(a, b, conj=(1, 0)) number [source]#
+- yastn.vdot(a, b, conj=(1, 0)) Number [source]#

 Compute scalar product \(\langle a|b \rangle\) between two tensors.